 On a cold Christmas Eve in 1818 pastor Joseph Franz Mohr (1792-1848) walked the three kilometers from his home in the Austrian village of Oberndorf bei Salzburg to visit his friend Franz Xaver Gruber (1787-1863) in the neighboring town of Arnsdorf bei Laufen.
 Mohr brought with him a poem he had written some two years earlier.
 He desperately needed a carol for the Christmas Eve midnight mass that was only hours away.
 He hoped his friend, a school teacher who also served as the church’s choir master and organist, could set his poem to music.
 And one of the many amazing things about this carol is that Franz Gruber composed the “Stille Nacht” melody for Mohr in just a few hours on that December 24, 1818.

 Recent flooding of the nearby Salzach river had put the church organ out of commission, so Gruber composed the music for guitar accompaniment.
-(The guitar pictured at the top of this page is thought to be the one Joseph Mohr played in 1818.)
+(The guitar pictured below is thought to be the one Joseph Mohr played in 1818.)
 A few hours after Gruber finished his composition, he and Mohr stood before the altar of the St. Nicholas Church in Oberndorf to perform their own work.
 A local choir group backed them up as the sounds of the brand new carol broke the silence of that “Stille Nacht.”

 Because flooding had damaged its foundation, the St. Nicholas Church was demolished in the early 1900s.
 The Salzach river (which also flows through nearby Salzburg), has a tendency to flood.
 For this reason, the entire town of Oberndorf was relocated to a less flood-prone location some 800 meters upstream in the 1920s.
 Around the same time, a new parish church was constructed, and a small memorial chapel, the Stille-Nacht-Gedächtniskapelle, replaced the original Nicola-Kirche.
 (See the photo below of one of the stained-glass windows in the chapel depicting “Vikar Josef Mohr” and the former church.)